SecretX33/ZipSource/README.md

 ## Use-case
 The inspiration for this project is that I worked with a client that didn't use GitHub, but still demanded the source code of the private project.
 Without this tool, I had to manually zip the entire folder, then delete the binary files from it, every, single, time.
 With this tool, I just run the command and let it do its thing.

 And because it is a CLI application, you can use it in conjunction with any other tool that is compatible.
-Going back to the previous example, I wrote a small `Exec` task in Gradle (Java's build tool) to run ZipSource on the project's folder.
+Going back to the previous example, I wrote a small `Exec` task in Gradle (Java's build tool) to run ZipSource on the project's folder (example code can be seen [here](examples/gradle)).

 ## Instructions